-- 1. Review the list of prerequisites. - 2.
-Open two SSH terminal connections in parallel: - · DMZ Authentication server terminal window - · Authentication server terminal window - 3.
-In the DMZ Authentication server, go to the home directory.
+- 1. Review the list of prerequisites.

+- 2. Open two SSH terminal connections in parallel:

+- DMZ Authentication Server terminal window

+- Authentication Server terminal window

+- 3. In the DMZ Authentication Server, go to the home directory.

-Installing an Authentication server in the DMZ
+Installing an Authentication Server in the DMZ

-Follow the procedure below to install an Authentication server in the DMZ.
+Follow the procedure below to install an Authentication Server in the DMZ.

-To install an Authentication server in the DMZ:
+To install an Authentication Server in the DMZ:

-- 1. Run the Authentication server installation package: - sudo ./octopus-###.run - 2.
-To choose the Authentication Server in the DMZ installation option, enter 3.
+2. To choose the Authentication Server in the DMZ installation option, enter 3.

-- 1. Management Console
+1. Management Console

-- 2. Authentication Server
+2. Authentication Server

-- 3. Authentication Server in the DMZ
+3. Authentication Server in the DMZ

-- 4. All-in-One (complete solution on a single server)
+4. All-in-One (complete solution on a single server)